LabKey/labkey-ui-components/packages/querygrid/README.md

 ## Release Notes ##

+### version 0.21.??
+*Released*: ??
+November 2019
+* Issue 36835: Dataclass grids with attachment-type fields do not display images inline in grid
+    * Fix logic in FileColumnRenderer to render any file column (instead of just fileLinks).

 ### version 0.21.4
 *Released*: 31 October 2019
 * Package patch update for changes to @glass/domainproperties v0.0.45